 Centers

-The three centers will be selected based on the understanding of the entirety of the considerations and in cooperation with the research commissioners.
-A balance must be struck between the internal validity, centers which are ideally suited for examining the intervention itself, and the external validity, centers which are overall representatives.
+The three centers will be selected based on an understanding of the entirety of the considerations and in cooperation with the research commissioners.
+A balance must be struck between the internal validity (centers which are ideally suited for examining the intervention itself) and the external validity (centers which are representative overall).

-The accumulated experience suggests that there are cultural and other differences between the various countries, cities and centers, and three centers is the minimum.
+The accumulated experience suggests that there are cultural and other differences between the various countries, cities, and centers; therefore, three centers is the minimum.
 We strongly recommend integrating and delivering the quantitative tools to all participants in all centers every year (cycle).
-This will: A. Encourage evidence-based decision-making and focusing on results rather than outputs.
-B. Add statistical power.
-C. Allow to analyze, and control statistically, trends in time.
+This will: A).
+Encourage evidence-based decision-making and a focus on results rather than outputs; B).
+Increase statistical power; C).
+Allow for analysis, and to statistically control for trends over time.

 AJT (research group)

-We recommend a sample size of n≥400 participants [and n≥120 Non-participants].
+We recommend a sample size of n≥400 participants and a control group of n≥120 non-participants.

-Following are the sample size calculation in order to confirm one main hypothesis at one (post) point in time.
+Following are the sample size calculations in order to confirm one main hypothesis at one (post) point in time.

 Assumptions & criteria for determining sample size: